hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/11__shrImallalitAlAlitaH.md

 > mud pot).
 >

-​It may be.
+It may be.
 But, you were talking of eternal pot.
 What does this logic benefits to that stance ?
-​

 > >> Anyway, I just sense that you have no understanding of jAti and you are